lucidrains/simple-hierarchical-transformer/README.md

 - [x] fully customizable dimensions across hierarchies, as higher hierarchies require greater model dimensions
 - [x] add prophet losses for hierarchical branches
 - [x] allow for repeating hierarchy tokens for fine tokens in the future, as position may matter less as one goes up the hierarchy. but not a priority, get things working first - implemented as `hierarchical_stride`
+- [x] allow for some layers to only rely on token shift, no attention

 - [ ] random projections + vq, as was done in universal speech model paper from brain - for hierarchical predictive coding
 - [ ] allow for specifying which hierarchy receives information from the others during merging, maybe design a specialized attention with masking, but need to account fo different model dimensions across hierarchies